ClaysonV/ClaysonV/README.md

 # Hi, I'm Clayson Varela 👋
 ###  High School Class of 2026 | Aspiring Computational Physicist

-I am a student developer using code to model the real world—from stock market volatility to mechanical systems.
+I am a student developer using code to model the real world, from stock market volatility to mechanical systems.
 My goal is to combine **Advanced Mathematics**, **Physics**, and **Data Science** to build predictive models.

 ---